Facebook Portal TV full review

 Portal TV: Conclusion

-But there are privacy concerns, and the app library is barren - its highlight an original content platform with few big-name shows, and an augmented reality app that you might use to read your kids bedtime stories from afar but will more likely brush off as a gimmick.
+But there are privacy concerns, and the app library is otherwise barren - its highlight an original content platform with few big-name shows, and an augmented reality app that you might use to read your kids bedtime stories from afar but will more likely brush off as a gimmick.